carbonplan/cmip6-web/components/methods.md

 ## Timeseries

-Clicking the magnifying glass on a dataset will expand a timeseries plot at lower left showing the average of the circular region shown on the map.
+Clicking the magnifying glass on a dataset will expand a timeseries plot at lower left showing the average of the circular region shown on the map (Desktop version only).
 You can view and compare several timeseries by clicking the magnifying glass on additional datasets.

 # Methods